thindil/bob/README.md

 ## Running it

-When you trying to run the program, use `bob` executable from `bin` directory.
+When you are trying to run the program, use `bob` executable from `bin` directory.

 To get list of available commands/aliases for Bob, run it or without any arguments or with argument `help`: